 Top Visa cards for simple, lucrative cash rewards.

 We rank cash back Visa cards on effective earning rate across realistic spending mixes, simplicity of redemption, presence or absence of caps and activations, foreign transaction fees, welcome offer value, and annual fee.
 Flat-rate 2% picks and bonus-category picks are both included, since the right answer depends on your spending pattern.
+Reward terms, bonus categories, and fees are set by each issuer and can change — confirm current terms on the issuer's site before applying.

 The ranked picks